+Have you lost gum from between your teeth?
 Take a look at any magazine photo or advertisement: uniform, straight teeth in cosmetically beautiful smiles usually don’t have discernible gaps.
-So if you have tiny black triangles between two or more of your teeth, you may feel self-conscious about their appearance, or maybe have wondered how they got there.
+So if you have tiny black triangles between two or more of your teeth, you may feel self-conscious about their appearance.
+Have you wondered how they got there?
 Unfortunately, black triangles can indicate that gum tissue is not as healthy and strong as it should be.
-Often, additional treatment is needed before cosmetic alterations can be made to remove these spaces between your teeth.
-However, the good news is that once your gums are healthy and have been treated by a general dentist or periodontist, cosmetic treatment for these tiny black triangles is relatively simple and straightforward.
+Often, additional gum treatment is needed before cosmetic alterations can be made to remove these spaces between your teeth.
+Once your gums have been treated and are healthy, treatment for the black triangles can be done.
 You can say goodbye to the black spaces in your smile through one of three treatment options from Dr. James Fondriest.

 Dr. James Fondriest helps not only patients like you, but other top dentists in the Midwest craft beautiful smiles.
 If you are unhappy with the appearance of your smile because of black triangles, or other cosmetic issues, don’t let it affect your confidence levels or overall happiness.
 We can help you achieve a more beautiful smile.
 Contact us today at 847-234-0517.